Your cart is currently empty!

 A: Meetings – Regular Club meetings shall be held approximately 2-3 times per year.

-B: Special Meetings – Special meetings may be called by the President with the approval of the officers.
+B: Special Meetings – Special meetings may be called by the Chairman with the approval of the board.

 ARTICLE VII: OFFICERS

-A: Officers – The officers shall be a President, Vice-President, Secretary, Treasurer, and Event Coordinator.
-All Officers must be dues-paying members of The Club and be in good standing.
+A: Officers – All officers share the same title of Board Member with the exception of one member who is deemed “Chairman.”
+All officers must be dues-paying members of The Club and be in good standing.

-B: Election – The officers shall be elected by ballot during a Club meeting which will be held in May of each year.
-The officers will be elected by a majority vote of the members present at the meeting.
+B: Election – Officers shall be elected during a Club meeting which will be held in May of each year.
+Any current member may voluntarily join the board, and the officers will be selected by a majority agreement of the members present at the meeting.

-C: Term – The officers shall serve a term off one year and their term of office shall begin in June.
+C: Term – Officers shall serve a term of one year and their term of office shall begin in June.

-D: Vacancy – If a vacancy occurs in the office of President, the Vice-President shall assume the office for the remainder of the term and vacancies in any other office shall be filled by a special election.
+D: Vacancy – If a vacancy occurs in the office of Chairman, the remaining board members shall appoint a new Chairman.
+Vacancies in any other position shall be filled by a special election.

 ARTICLE VIII: DUTIES OF OFFICERS